 .NET Core and .NET Standard

-.NET Standard 2.0 is a specification, or a blueprint of features that have to be implemented by a specific platform. .NET Core 2.0 is a specific platform that implements the .NET Standard 2.0 which means it has all the APIs required by the Standard.
-Because .NET Core 2.0 implements .NET Standard 2.0 it can consume any libraries that are targeted to .NET Standard 2.0 or earlier since they are backwards compatible.
+.NET Standard 2.0 is a specification, or a blueprint of features that have to be implemented by a specific platform. .NET Core 2.0 is a specific platform that implements the .NET Standard 2.0, which means that it has all the APIs required by Standard.
+Because .NET Core 2.0 implements .NET Standard 2.0, it can consume any libraries that are targeted to .NET Standard 2.0 or earlier.
+They’re backward compatible.

-The .NET Standard includes a fixed number of APIs that any platform that wants to implement the specification has to implement.
-The idea is that you have many concrete platforms that support .NET Standard and any library that implements that version of the Standard – or an earlier one - can then run on any of these platforms.
-This is great for library developers who can now build libraries that can run on most of the .NET Platforms including mobile platforms like Xamarin or other platforms like Xamarin.Mac.
+The .NET Standard includes a fixed number of APIs, which any platform that wants to implement the specification has to implement.
+The idea is that you have many concrete platforms that support .NET Standard and any library that implements that version of the Standard—or an earlier one—can then run on any of these platforms.
+This is great for library developers who can now build libraries that run on most of the .NET Platforms, including mobile platforms like Xamarin or other platforms like Xamarin.Mac.

+Implementing .NET Standard 2.0

 There are many .NET Standard 2.0 implementations: .NET Core 2.0, .NET 4.61, .NET 4.71, Xamarin for iOS 10.14 all implement .NET Standard 2.0.
 Note that these are very specific versions.
-Each of those platforms can consume a library that was built for .NET Standard 2.0 (or earlier) as well as platform specific libraries for the specific platform.
-A .NET 4.61 application can consume both .NET Standard packages as well as .NET 4.5 assemblies for example and .NET Core 2.0 applications can use .NET Standard 2.0 and .NET Core assemblies although I suspect that will be rather rare.
+Each of those platforms can consume a library that was built for .NET Standard 2.0 (or earlier) as well as platform-specific libraries for the specific platform.
+A .NET 4.61 application can consume both .NET Standard packages as well as .NET 4.5 assemblies, for example, and .NET Core 2.0 applications can use .NET Standard 2.0 and .NET Core assemblies, although I suspect that will be rather rare.

 When you build class libraries going forward, you’ll want to target .NET Standard to make the library available on as many platforms as possible.
-Top level application projects such as an ASP.NET Core project, .NET Core or full Framework Console app will target a specific runtime.
-However, since that runtime likely implements .NET Standard 2.0 it can then access any .NET Standard libraries.
+Top-level application projects such as an ASP.NET Core project, .NET Core or full Framework Console apps will target a specific runtime.
+However, because that runtime likely implements .NET Standard 2.0, it can then access any of the .NET Standard libraries.

 .NET Core Runtimes

-With .NET Core 2.0 Microsoft decided to go back to distributing system level runtimes that are pre-installed much in the way that full .NET Framework was installed in the past.
+With .NET Core 2.0, Microsoft decided to go back to distributing system-level runtimes that are pre-installed much in the way that the full .NET Framework was installed in the past.

-The big difference with the .NET Core runtimes is that each runtime is versioned and installed side by side with other versions.
+The big difference with the .NET Core runtimes is that each runtime is versioned and installed side-by-side with other versions.
 Each version can exist independently of any other version, so there are no version conflicts.

-This differs from full framework runtimes, which were rev’d very infrequently and are updated in place resulting in potential version issues.
+This differs from full framework runtimes, which were rev’d very infrequently and are updated in place, resulting in potential version issues.

-Applications can specify exactly which version of the .NET Core runtime they want to target when the application is built and assuming the runtime is installed on the local or deployed machine, the application can then run using that runtime.
+Applications can specify exactly which version of the .NET Core runtime they want to target when the application is built and assuming that the runtime is installed on the local or deployed computer, the application can then run using that runtime.

+Get .NET Core Help for Free

+Looking to create a new or convert an existing application to .NET Core 2.0 or ASP.NET Core 2.0?
+Get started with a FREE hour-long CODE Consulting session to make sure you get started on the right foot.
+Our consultants have been working with and contributing to the .NET Core and ASP.NET Core teams since the early pre-release builds.
+Leverage our team’s experience and proven track record to make sure your next project is a success.
+For more information visit www.codemag.com/consulting or email us at info@codemag.com